thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 17 March 2023
+### Daily Rundown on Saturday, 18 March 2023

-- The average temperature today is 13.27˚C;
+- The average temperature today is 11.59˚C;
-- With highs of 14.04˚C and lows of 7.89˚C.
+- With highs of 12.15˚C and lows of 6.72˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->